sysdiglabs/terraform-aws-secure-for-cloud/examples/single-account-k8s/README.md

   <br/>Because these charts require specific AWS credentials to be passed by parameter, a new user + access key will be created within account.
 See [`credentials.tf`](https://github.com/sysdiglabs/terraform-aws-secure-for-cloud/blob/master/examples/single-account-k8s/credentials.tf)
 - Used architecture is similar to [single-account](https://github.com/sysdiglabs/terraform-aws-secure-for-cloud/blob/master/examples/single-account) but changing ECS <---> with an existing EKS

-All the required resources and workloads will be run under the same AWS account.

 <img src="https://raw.githubusercontent.com/sysdiglabs/terraform-aws-secure-for-cloud/master/examples/single-account-k8s/diagram.png" alt="single-account-k8s diagram" style="zoom: 50%;" />

 ## Prerequisites